PaulAlbert31/RandLoRA/NLG/README.md

-# Adapting GPT-2 using LoRA
+# Adapting GPT-2 using RandLoRA

 This folder contains the implementation of RandLoRA for GPT-2 for the E2E dataset.
 This codebase is based of LoRA's NLG [implementation](https://github.com/microsoft/LoRA/tree/main/examples/NLG).